 Most electronic products, appliances or machines have some sort of a housing or enclosure that protects and holds all the internal components together.
 For consumer electronic products, the enclosure needs to be much more than just a simple off-the-shelf box that holds the printed circuit board.

-At Outdesign, we design custom product enclosures that are aesthetically pleasing while being reliable and easy to manufacture.
-We work on a variety of products like consumer electronics, machine enclosures, instruments, handheld products, wearables, IOT and more.
-Get in touch to discuss your requirements.
+At Outdesign Co, we design custom product enclosures that are aesthetically pleasing while being reliable and easy to manufacture.

 1) Forming the Product Requirements

 The process starts by forming the requirements of what environment the product needs to operate in, what functionality it has, what are the standards it needs to meet and many more.
 All the information is contained in a document called PRD or a Product Requirements Document.

 Each product has different requirements and therefore needs an appropriate enclosure to meet those requirements.
 A consumer electronics device or an IOT enclosure will have very different requirements from a product enclosure that has to protect the electronics from water ingress at 100 feet depth in a sea.

 The look and feel of a device are especially important for consumer products, therefore the product’s casing has to be something that achieves that purpose in addition to forming an emotional connection with the target audience.
 This is achieved by industrial designers.

 Apple’s products are a great example of how much impact a product’s design can have on consumers and how design can help a brand stand out.
 The flip-side of designing products like Apple, however, is that it is impossible for smaller companies and even relatively huge companies to replicate it due to the manufacturing constraints.

 Product design has a very direct impact on manufacturing costs and therefore, it is important to design products that are feasible to manufacture.